ben-levinson/213-git-tutorial/README.md

 * git log - Show the commit log
 * git checkout branch_name - Switch to a different branch
 * git merge commit_number - merge two branches
+* git rm - remove a file from the repo
 ## Your first repo
 There's a couple of ways to go about it.
 You can either first create a repo online, clone it to your local machine and then add files, or you could create a local repo first and then push it to GitHub.
 I personally think the first way is a little easier with private repos but either is fine.